Threshold (TV series): Cancellation

 According to writer Brannon Braga on the 2006 DVD release, word that production of the series was being terminated was received midway through shooting of the episode "Alienville".
 The ending of the episode was changed to show Molly having a dream conversation with an alien-human baby (who had been born in the episode, but appeared in the dream as a nine-year-old boy).
 The boy tells Molly that her Threshold plan will eventually succeed in stopping the alien invasion (the age of the boy implies it will happen within nine years), but that she would herself "not be there" (i.e. die) before this happens.

 When the show was moved to Tuesday, it was shown at the same time as the popular show Law & Order: Special Victims Unit and one week had to also compete with the American Music Awards as well.
 This resulted in a ratings drop, which caused the show to be canceled.

 Producer David S. Goyer give some insight about the show's cancellation and was what planned for the subsequent seasons:“The problem with "Threshold" was just, unfortunately, I think CBS was never that comfortable with it being a serialized show.
 And it was always intended to be a serialized show.
 Once we got going into the series, they wanted episodes to be more closed ended.
 They have had a lot of success with that, and we hadn’t really designed it for that, so it felt like we were stalling.
 I think the audience unfortunately sensed that as well.
 In terms of the overall arc of the show, we had always intended or planned to have, it was three stages.
 It was “Threshold,” “Foothold,” “Stranglehold.”
 Meaning “Threshold” is contact, “Foothold” is the aliens get a foothold, and “Stranglehold” is the aliens actually overthrow the indigenous population and become the overlords.
 And we were actually planning on changing the title of the show, based on that plan.
 So it goes from contact, to they’re here, to now we are fighting a resistance battle.
 But obviously we never got that far.

 Show mythology

 The infection

 The main threat of the series was sent to Earth by an Alien probe that infected the crew of the USNS Big Horn.
 The infection can be spread in a multitude of ways from contact with bodily fluids to listening to certain audio samples.
-Both humans and animals are susceptible to infection and it is implied through the show the aliens wish to terraform the whole world to suit their needs.
+Both humans and animals are susceptible to infection and it is implied through the show the aliens wish to xenoform the whole world to suit their needs.
 Even plants can be genetically modified to spread the alien infection.
 Dr. Fenway discovered that pre-pubescent humans and animals are immune to the infection, apparently due to their stronger immune systems: as soon as humans are capable of reproducing, the alien infection can reproduce in them.

 In the series, four variants were discovered to occur in humans who were exposed to the signal including: